 That wiggle room will give you room to breathe, enjoy your day and be fully present together.
 The last thing I want is for you to feel rushed from one thing to the next.
 I want you to truly experience the day together!

 How photos fit into elopement timelines

-I always try to emphasize that elopements are not full day photo shoots.
-I’ll share what I do and how I approach taking photos while being mindful of the couple’s experience.
+I always try to emphasize that elopements are not full-day photoshoots.
+I approach taking photos while being mindful of the couple’s experience.